Why Do Real Estate Prices Follow Interest Rate Cycles?

 The lag varies.
 In rate-cutting cycles, prices typically begin responding within 3–6 months as affordability improves and buyer confidence returns.
 In rate-hiking cycles, the lag is longer — 6–18 months — because sellers resist lowering prices and inventory adjusts slowly.

-The critical exception: the 2022–2024 period showed unusual price resilience despite 7%+ rates.
-The “lock-in effect” — homeowners with sub-3% mortgages refusing to sell and buy at higher rates — constrained supply enough to support prices even as demand fell.
-This dynamic has no modern precedent.
+The critical exception: the 2022–2024 period showed unusual price resilience despite elevated rates.
+The “lock-in effect” — homeowners with low-rate mortgages being less inclined to sell — contributed to constrained supply, which may have supported prices even as demand declined.
+This dynamic appears relatively uncommon in recent cycles.

 Datasets: 30-Year Mortgage Rate · Real Mortgage Rate · Real Housing Price Index